-A cardiac arrest is a serious heart event that can happen anywhere.
-It is defined as a sudden loss of heart function, breathing, and consciousness.
-This event can be deadly if proper action is not taken as soon as possible.
+A cardiac arrest is a serious cardiac emergency that can happen anywhere.
+It is defined as a sudden loss of heart function, breathing, and consciousness (1).
+This can be deadly if proper action is not taken as soon as possible.

-In contrast, a heart attack is when blood flow to the heart is blocked.
-There is no loss of heart function, breathing, or consciousness.
-Although, it is important to note that a heart attack can lead to cardiac arrest.
+Cardiac arrest is different than a heart attack.
+A heart attack is caused by a lack of blood flow to the heart.
+During a heart attack, there is no loss of heart function, breathing, or consciousness.
+However, it is important to note that a heart attack can lead to cardiac arrest.

-You may not feel very stressed when taking a bath, shower, or having a bowel movement.
-But these everyday routines CAN put stress on your heart and body.
-This excess stress may lead to a syncopal episode, cardiac arrest, stroke, or even death.
-Additionally, this risk is higher in the elderly and those with a history of cardiac issues.
+You may not feel stressed when taking a bath, shower, or having a bowel movement.
+But these everyday routines can put stress on your heart and body.
+This excess stress may lead to a syncopal episode (passing out), cardiac arrest, stroke, or even death.

 - changes in breathing (AKA the Valsalva maneuver)